zincio/apidocs/source/includes/_errors.md

-invalid_json | The JSON in your request could not be parsed. invalid_login_credentials | The email and password you entered were incorrect. invalid_payment_method | The payment method provided is not available on the retailer. invalid_promo_code | One of the promotion code you entered was not valid. invalid_quantity | The quantity for one of the products does not match the one available on the retailer. invalid_request | Validation failed on the request. invalid_request_id | The provided request_id is invalid.
+invalid_json | The JSON in your request could not be parsed. invalid_login_credentials | The email and password you entered were incorrect. invalid_payment_method | The payment method provided is not available on the retailer. invalid_promo_code | One of the promotion codes you entered was not valid. invalid_quantity | The quantity for one of the products does not match the one available on the retailer. invalid_request | Validation failed on the request. invalid_request_id | The provided request_id is invalid.